 When I’m ready to use the ginger, I simply remove it from the freezer and grate it with a Microplane zester while it is still frozen.

 I grate as much as I need.
 Then I put the remaining ginger root back into its bag, and return it to the freezer.

 Frozen ginger grates like a dream.
 That’s different than fresh ginger, which can be a little more of a hassle as the tiny “hairs” that make up the ginger root get stuck in the grater.

 As for peeling, I don’t do it.
 The skin of ginger is so thin and the zester grates it so finely, I don’t see a lot of reason to do it.
 If I happen to see a bit of peel in the mound of ginger that I grated, I might remove it from the pile.
 But then again, I might not.
-I doubt anyone would notice it once it’s in a curry or Indian fried rice.
+I doubt anyone would notice it once it’s in a curry or turmeric rice.

 If the thought of eating ginger peel is off putting to you, though, it’s easy to remove the skin by using a spoon.
 Simply scrape it off before grating.

 Thank you all for chiming in on this ongoing discussion about how to minimize food waste and lower costs by maximizing storage and using the freezer to extend a food’s life.

 I have appreciated hearing your ideas about what you freeze.
 (And I’m definitely adding chipotles in adobo to my eclectic freezer collection the next time I open a can thanks to the suggestion by several of you!
 I always have some left over after I make sweet potato tacos.)